cityrpg/CityRPG/README.md

 - CityMenu_Close - Closes the menu.
 - CityMenu_Placeholder - Displays the text "Sorry, this feature is currently not available.
 Please try again later."

+## GameConnection::isCityAdmin()
+Returns true or false whether the target client is in Admin Mode.
+For most uses, it is recommended that you use this in place of checking isAdmin.

 ## CityRPGBatonImage::onCityPlayerHit(obj, slot, col, pos, normal)
 Allows the creation of additional checks when players are batoned.
 MUST return `true` if a check is passed, otherwise baton actions will overlap each other.